albertllousas/kotlin-sql-libs-comparison/readme.md

 But, to be honest, JDBC directly is a bit painful:
 - We don't want to write SQL directly:
-    - We don't want to write SQL as strings, but we want the control of what we do.
+    - We don't want to write SQL as strings.
     - Avoid dynamic queries generation with plain SQL
     - Update strings is not scalable and maintainable at all.
 - We don't want to deal with jdbc ResultSets, we want an easy way to map our results back to the domain, and again, if they could have some type of type safety it would also be great.

-In a nutshell, our approach  would be to use the frameworks as:
+In a nutshell, our approach  would be to use the frameworks as a :
 - Lightweight layer on top of of jdbc
-- SQL query builders, we are just lazy, we love SQL but we need some help and type safety at compile time :)
+- DSL, it means writing code that is similar to SQL syntax to access the DB, we love SQL but we want some help and type safety at compile time :)
 - Domain mapping facilitators
 - Database first, we want to know what SQL we are generating!